dredwardhyde/gc-articles/marking-roots.md

   ...
   if (has_last_Java_frame()) {
     ...
-    // traverse the registered growable array
-    if (_array_for_gc != NULL) {
+    // traverse the registered growable array - list of the protection domains on the current execution stack if (_array_for_gc != NULL) {
       for (int index = 0; index < _array_for_gc->length(); index++) {
         f->do_oop(_array_for_gc->adr_at(index));
       }
     }
-    // Traverse the monitor chunks
+    // Traverse the monitor chunks - off stack monitors allocated
+    // during deoptimization and by JNI_MonitorEnter/Exit
     for (MonitorChunk* chunk = monitor_chunks(); chunk != NULL; chunk = chunk->next()) {
       chunk->oops_do(f);
     }